-Results this year continue the high level of success with a 100 per cent pass rate for all A-level and BTEC Higher Level courses.
+Results this year continue their high level of success with a 100% pass rate for all A-level and BTEC Higher Level courses.

-Codsall Sixth Form students are proud of their achievements and are continuously striving to fulfil their potential, whether that is personally or academically.
+Codsall Sixth Form students are proud of their achievements and are continuously thriving to fulfil their potential, whether that is personally or academically.

 This comes through the many excellent opportunities for students to participate in, providing a broad balance of challenging and successful experiences which give crucial stepping stones for life beyond Key Stage 5.

-Students benefit from an incredibly supportive learning environment from both peers and teachers, who are always on standby to ensure that students’ potential is reached.
-Additionally,afurther support network of specialist sixth form staff are on hand to guide and support.
+Students benefit from an incredibly supportive learning environment from both peers and teachers, who are always on standby to ensure that our students’ potential is reached.
+Additionally, a further support network of specialist sixth form staff are on hand to guide and support.

 This can be through enrichment where students learn more about their own capabilities within a different environment, or by taking responsibility in managing their time appropriately during free periods.

-If you are looking for a community environment where you can thrive, don’t hesitate to contact www.cc-hs.com or call 01902 907560 for more information on courses and details on enrolment.
+If you are looking for a community environment where you can thrive, don’t hesitate to contact us for more information on our courses and details on enrolment.